Squirm

-Squirm is a 1976 American natural horror film written and directed by Jeff Lieberman, starring Don Scardino, Patricia Pearcy, R. A. Dow, Jean Sullivan, Peter MacLean, Fran Higgins and William Newman.
+Squirm is a 1976 American natural horror film written and directed by Jeff Lieberman in his feature-film directing debut, starring Don Scardino, Patricia Pearcy, R. A. Dow, Jean Sullivan, Peter MacLean, Fran Higgins, and William Newman.
 The film takes place in the fictional town of Fly Creek, Georgia, which becomes infested with carnivorous worms after an electrical storm.
 Lieberman's script is based on a childhood incident in which his brother fed electricity into a patch of earth, causing earthworms to rise to the surface.

 Most of the financing came from Broadway producers Edgar Lansbury and Joseph Beruh.
 Millions of worms were used over the five-week filming in Port Wentworth, Georgia; worms were brought in from Maine to augment local supplies.
 Makeup artist Rick Baker provided the special effects, using prosthetics for the first time in his career.
 After American International Pictures picked up Squirm for distribution, it was edited to remove the most graphic scenes in an unsuccessful attempt to lower its "R" rating to "PG".
 The film was a commercial success, but opened to lukewarm reviews.
 It has since become a critical favorite and a cult classic.

 Plot

-In the rural town of Fly Creek, Georgia, a powerful storm blows down an overhead power line, leaving the area without electricity.
+On September 29, 1975, in the rural town of Fly Creek, Georgia, a powerful storm topples an overhead power line, leaving the area without electricity.
 The power line lands in wet mud and electrifies the worms underneath.
 The next morning, Geri Sanders borrows a truck from her neighbor, worm farmer Roger Grimes, to pick up her boyfriend Mick, who is arriving from New York City for a vacation.
 While Geri and Mick go to town, Roger's shipment of 100,000 bloodworms and sandworms escape from the back of the truck.
-Mick enters a diner, where a customer says over 300,000 volts are being released into the ground from severed power lines.
-He orders an egg cream and finds a worm in it, though the owner and Sheriff Jim Reston believe he placed it there himself as a prank.
+Mick enters a diner, where the local sheriff says over 300,000 volts are being released into the ground from severed power lines.
+Mick orders an egg cream and finds a worm in it, though the owner and Sheriff Jim Reston believe he placed it there himself as a prank.

-Geri introduces Mick to her mother Naomi and sister Alma, before they both leave to browse at antique dealer Aaron Beardsley's house.
+Geri introduces Mick to her mother Naomi and sister Alma before they both leave to browse at antique dealer Aaron Beardsley's house.
 Outside, Roger's father Willie finds the shipment of worms is missing.
 Roger sees Mick with Geri and becomes envious of their relationship.
 After arriving at Beardsley's house, Geri and Mick cannot find him, but Geri sees a human skeleton outside the property.
-They bring over Sheriff Reston but the skeleton disappears.
+They summon Sheriff Reston, but the skeleton has apparently disappeared when he arrives.
 Thinking it is another prank, Reston threatens to arrest Mick if he returns to the town.
 While asking locals about Beardsley's whereabouts, they find out he was last seen before the storm.
 Mick believes he himself unintentionally released the worms; he apologizes to Roger and invites him to go fishing with him and Geri.
-They find the skeleton in Roger's truck.
+They eventually find the skeleton in Roger's truck.